 At Legacy Service, we’d like to help you choose which type is right for you, whether it’s gable, hip, or something else entirely.
-If you have any other questions regarding anything from open style to curved or even winged, please feel free to visit our website or give us a call today at 215-798-9790.
-We’re looking forward to hearing from you!
+If you have any other questions regarding anything from open style to curved or even winged, please feel free to visit our website.
+Schedule a consultation for a roof replacement by giving us a call at 215-798-9790.
+We look forward to hearing from you!

 Posted on Aug 23,2019 in Roof